 - I’m using a Nesco dehydrator.
 This recipe fills up all the trays.

 - The Cinnamon Dehydrated Banana Chips will take longer to cook than the others.
 The coconut oil keeps them moist so the cooking time will be much closer to 7 hours.
 However, if you are inpatient, you can always take them out a little early and eat them semi soft.
-Some people actually prefer them slightly soft and chewy where they kinda taste like a soft baked banana bread cookie.
+Some people prefer them slightly soft and chewy where they kind of taste like a soft baked banana bread cookie.

 - Don’t eat all of these by yourself in one sitting which is hard because it just doesn’t seem like a lot of food.
 But remember, this recipe called for 6 bananas.
 That’s a lot of sugar and you need to make sure you don’t eat more than your body can tolerate.